gitHu6-newb/FoldingAtAltitude/README.md

 # FoldingAtAltitude
 (get it? because we're in the cloud)<br>

 A guide on how to upgrade your free GCP and Azure tiers and then set them up for FAH as well as remote monitoring.

-Take advantage of GCP's free $300 credits and Azure's $200 credits in the fight against Covid19.
-The guide covers 3 months of GCP Nvidia T4 folding and 1 month of Azure Nvidia P100 folding, all on linux for greater PPD.
+Take advantage of GCP's free $300 credits and Azure's $200 free credits in the fight against Covid19.
+The guide covers 3 months of GCP Nvidia T4 folding and 1 month of Azure Nvidia P100 folding.
 Feel free to fold with a P100 on GCP but it will only last just under 1 month.
 Remember to Terminate your projects before your credits run out (and before your 30-day expiration date for Azure) in order to avoid getting a credit card charge!

 # GCP guide
   [A. sign up and upgrade](#gcp-sign-up-and-upgrade) <br>